SESYNC-ci/sesync-ci.github.io/lesson/lesson-badge-defns.md

 * **Lessons are experimental, incomplete, or in development.**
 * For a new -lesson repository before it has been taught
-* Add this disclaimer to top of lesson: *Disclaimer: This lesson is in alpha status!
+* Add to top of lesson: *Note: This lesson is in alpha status!
 It is experimental or in a very early phase of develoment.*

 ## Beta